 By 1934, and for the rest of their lives, the family made a home in Indian Head, Fayette County, where Raymond obtained employment as a coal digger.
 There, they joined the Indian Head Church of God.

-Raymond spent the balance of his work at the Leisenring No. 1 coal mine and coke works of H.C.
+Raymond spent the balance of his working years at the Leisenring No. 1 coal mine and coke works of H.C.
 Frick Coke Company, part of United States Steel Corporation.
-Leisenring No. 1 was located in Dunbar Township, near Connellsville.
+The Leisenring No. 1 facility was located in Dunbar Township, near Connellsville.
 He was a member of the United Mine Workers of America.